 Co-requisite - There are two types of co-requisites.
 The first is a course or equivalent preparation that must be taken concurrently with another course.
 The skills and proficiencies of a co-requisite course are so INTERDEPENDENT with the content of another course that the courses (or equivalent preparation) must be taken together.
-The criterion for this type of course is not just that without the skills in one course the student will not reasonably succeed in the other, but further that skill "A" in course "X" must be learned before the student can learn skill "B" in course "Y. Course "X" is required for course "Y," but also course "Y" is required for course "X."
+The criterion for this type of course is not just that without the skills in one course the student will not reasonably succeed in the other, but further that skill "A" in course "X" must be learned before the student can learn skill "B" in course "Y" is required for course "X."